squaresLab/squaresLab.github.io/research.md

 **Related Publications:**
 - [Analyzing the Impact of Social Attributes on Commit Integration Success](/publications/#SotoMSRChallenge2017)
 - [Examining Programmer Practices for Locally Handling Exceptions](/publications/#KerryExceptions2016)

+## AI / Search-based Software Engineering
+We are broadly interested in applying AI methods, including search-based approaches, to improve the engineering of software.
+In particular, we investigate applying these approaches to self-adaptive systems to enable complex software systems to autonomously respond to changes in their environments more effectively, although this category also includes smaller projects employing these approaches that don't fit neatly into other projects.

+**Related Publications:**
+{% bibliography --query @*[project~=ai-sbe] %}